phiresky/masters-thesis/manuscript.md

 properties of multi-agent reinforcement learning we also describe the related work.

-### Reinforcement learning
+## Reinforcement learning

 Reinforcement learning is a method of training an agent to solve a task in an environment.
-As opposed to supervised learning, there is no explicit path to a solution.
+As opposed to supervised learning, there is no explicit label / path to a solution.
 Instead, the agent iteratively takes actions that affect its environment, and receives a reward when specific conditions are met.
 The reward can be dense (positive or negative signal at every step) or very sparse (only a binary reward at the end of an episode).